longchung/2d-platformer-project/README.md

 - add scoreboard

 test version:
--only world 1-1 is running so choose that to run. this world use test sprite so may look janky
+- only world 1-1 is running so choose that to run.
+- this world use test sprite so may look janky